Senior Captain (Pilot)

 -

-Capability to work a flexible, on-call schedule including nights, weekends, and holidays.
+Ability to work a flexible, on-call schedule including nights, weekends, holidays, and overnight trips.

 -